owen-it/laravel-auditing/CONTRIBUTING.md

 # Bug Reports

-When reporting a bug in the Laravel Auditing package, use the [issue tracker](https://github.com/owen-it/laravel-auditing/issues) of the main repository.
+When reporting a bug in the Laravel Auditing package, make sure you follow the [rules](http://www.laravel-auditing.com/docs/master/problems).

-And make sure you follow the [rules](http://www.laravel-auditing.com/docs/master/problems).
-Failure to do so, will most likely result in a closed ticket.
+Failure to do so, will result in a closed ticket.

 # Pull Requests